-Section 7.1 Types of drugs we do not cover
+Section 7.1 Types of drugs not covered

-Here are 3 general rules about drugs that Medicare drug plans will not cover under Part D:
+Here are 3 general rules about drugs not covered by Medicare:

-- Our plan cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States and its territories. - Our plan usually cannot cover "off-label use."
+• The drug is covered under Medicare Part A or Part B.

+- The drug is purchased outside the United States or its territories. - The drug has been prescribed for "off-label use."
 This is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Sometimes "off-label use" is allowed.
 Coverage is allowed only when the use is supported by certain reference books.
-These reference books are the American Hospital Formulary Service Drug Information, and the DRUGDEX Information System.
-If the use is not supported by any of these reference books, then our plan cannot cover its "off-label use."
+These reference books are the American Hospital Formulary Service Drug Information, the DRUGDEX Information System, and the USPDI or its successor.
+If the use is not supported by any of these reference books, then the drug is not covered for its "off-label use."